-Relations with Bolivia and Chile: Peru and Bolivia trace their contentious relations with Chile to the 19th century, when Chile acquired territories from those countries during the War of the
+Relations with Bolivia and Chile: Peru and Bolivia trace their contentious relations with Chile to the 19th century, when Chile acquired territories from those countries during the War of the signed new bilateral agreements to strengthen trade and tourism.
+Peru also has a Free Trade Agreement (FTA) with Chile and is part of the Andean FTA with Bolivia, Colombia, Ecuador, and the US.

-Pacific (see p.
-6-7 of Historv and Mvth).
-Hopina reclaim to territory.
-Peru and filed Bolivia cases against Chile with the International Court of Justice.
-In 2014, Peru won a 7-vear border case that granted it greater sea territory.
-In trafficking, corruption, and environmental crimes.
+Pacific (see History and Mvth).
+Hoping to reclaim territory.
+Peru and Bolivia filed cases against Chile with the International Court of Justice.
+In 2014.
+Peru won a 7-vear border case that granted it greater sea territory.
+In 2021.
+Peru and Bolivia trafficking, corruption, and environmental crimes.
 The US and Peru also have established close security and economic ties.